hacktoon/mel/docs/flags.md

 ---

 Flags are keywords used to mark or tag a node with a specific name.
+Any keyword prefixed with a exclamation symbol is considered a flag.

 ```
-(foo !bar 42)
+(foo !bar !baz 42)  -- adds the !bar and !baz to foo object.
 ```

 ## Applications